yereverluvinunclebert/GDIP-Image-List/README.md

              Why is this ImageList useful?

-             * It is a Dictionary-backed ImageList, when using Cristian Buses dictionary replacement, no scripting runtime dependency.
+             * It is a Dictionary-backed ImageList, using scripting.dictionary, a Windows component.
+             * When using Cristian Buse's dictionary replacement, there is no scripting runtime dependency (recommended).
              * It can store JPG, BMP, PNG files and other types too.
-             * It can store images with alpha transparency as GDI+ provides this capability
+             * It can store images with alpha transparency as GDI+ provides this capability.
              * It can store images of varying size, not just small 16x16 or 32x32 icons as per the old VB6 imageList.
              * Avoids RichClient dependency.
              * Avoids runtime obsolescence.